robstryker/jboss.org.schema/README.md

 ## Jenkins Job

-There are currently 3 jenkins jobs:
+There are currently 3 jenkins jobs.
+They all seem broken or disabled.
+See below for manual instructions

 1) jboss.org.schema-production  -  rsync down from web server and check for changes.
 If it finds some, it commits to production branch